What Is The Bowflex HVT?

 As such, might the HIIT and circuit training provided by Bowflex HVT—along with its app access, ‘smart’ console, and walk-through fitness guide—work as a great tool to get you there?
-While we didn’t test the machine firsthand, we could certainly foresee it working as advertised.
+It's likely ot work as advertised.

 However, only you can decide whether or not HVT’s nearly $2,000 price tag will provide a lot of value for the money—much of which depends on your level of commitment.

 Crunching Bowflex HVT’s Numbers